 The Committee also reviewed data comparing the effect of height and sex on risk of mortality and liver transplant.
-Table 4 below includes hazard ratios comparing the risk of death and liver transplant between tall/short males and tall/short females.
+Table 4 below includes hazard ratios comparing the risk of liver transplant and death between tall/short males and tall/short females.
 Point estimates higher than 1.0 indicate an increased risk for that event, while estimates below 1.0 indicate a reduced risk for that event.
 Estimates equal to 1.0 indicate no significant difference in risk.

 This data shows that short females (< 167.6 cm) are at higher risk of mortality compared to short and tall males.
 Short females also had lower probability of transplant than tall males and tall females but not short males.
-And finally, the table shows that short males had lower probability of transplant compared to tall males and tall females but were not at increased risk of mortality.
+According to this analysis, short males had lower probability of transplant compared to tall males and tall females but were not at increased risk of mortality.
 This data suggests that a candidate's sex is more correlated to risk of mortality, while height may have more impact on a candidate's ability to access transplant, a separate, albeit important, issue that is not addressed through the MELD score.